 Shop Several Lenders

 The best way to find a new mortgage with your low credit score is to talk to several mortgage lenders.
 Lenders may have similar loan products but they may have very different lending guidelines.
-There are many lenders who will cater to people who have average to bad credit.
+There are many lenders who will cater to people who have average to poor credit.
 We recommend that you call several bad credit lenders to get quotes and tell them your current credit score.
 Remember that different lenders may charge different rates, and could have different closing costs and fees.

 Have a Cosigner